-Here at Comtec we believe strongly in the importance of strategic partnerships.
-For us that means partnering with suppliers who can help us achieve our business objectives and who share our values: and for our client relationships that means delivering much more than just a transactional service.
-It is one which is based on trust, open communication and shared values and in which we provide proactive recommendations, deliver innovative solutions and establish enjoyable working relationships.
+Here at Comtec we strongly believe in the importance of strategic partnerships.
+For us, that means partnering with suppliers who can help us achieve our business objectives and who share our values.
+For our client relationships, that means delivering much more than just a transactional service.
+It is one based on trust, open communication and shared values, in which we provide proactive recommendations, deliver innovative solutions and establish enjoyable working relationships.

-To explore the subject of strategic partnerships and the value they can offer all parties, I asked one our clients, Peter Carlin co-founder of Logicearth Learning Services, to share his thoughts on this type of business relationship.
+To explore the subject of strategic partnerships and the value they can offer all parties, I asked one our clients, co-founder of Logicearth Learning Services Peter Carlin, to share his thoughts on this type of business relationship.

 Strategic partnerships: interview with Peter Carlin of Logicearth